 NWDAF sends a subscription message for data collection to NF, carrying collection parameters.
 Event reporting mode is reporting within time period.
 The reporting period is set to the idle time period obtained by the first step of analysis, such as time period =0:00-3:00, Nnf_EventExposure_Subscribe(Event reporting mode=reporting within time period, time period=0:00-3:00 ).

+NOTE: When NWDAF sends Nnf_EventExposure_Subscribe to NF producer, exception handling indication in subscription message can be included.
+This exception handling indication is used to indicate the handling policy when the buffer is insufficient.
+For details, see solution#45.

 NF collects and reports information according to the configured collection requirements.
 NF reports Nnf_EventExposure_Notify to NWDAF.